 If you’re running an online business that sells bikes in 2020, your first thought might be to start offering small discounts to gain an edge over your competitors.
 After all, people are already looking for your product, so additional marketing efforts might seem unnecessary.

-In this scenario, the problem your audience faces is that they need access to a transportation method that enables them to socially distance.
+In this scenario, your audience needs access to a transportation method that enables them to socially distance themselves.
 Some people might not have thought about bikes as the solution, which provides you with another potential audience to target.

 So, how can you stand out from other bike sellers during a boom?
 The answer is with a killer offer on the right marketing channel.
 Some ideas would include promoting your products as a safe transportation method and encouraging users to join the bike-riding movement using a hashtag such as #gobybike: